sei-curiosity/hw-week07day04-react/README.md

 - Phase 1
 - Complete videos and code along for videos 1 - 11.
-- Commit message should be "Tuesday HW"
+- Commit message should be "React Intro HW"

 ## HW: React Props

 - Phase 2 & 3
 - Complete videos and code along for videos 12 - 23.
-- Commit message should be "Wednesday HW"
+- Commit message should be "React Props HW"

 ## HW: React State and Events

 - Phase 4, 5 & 6
 - Complete videos and code along for videos 24 - 33.
-- Commit message should be "Thursday HW"
+- Commit message should be "React state HW"

 ## HW: React Lifecycle and Conditionals

 - Phase 7
 - Complete videos and code along for videos 34 - 39.
-- Commit message should be "Sunday HW"
+- Commit message should be "React lifecycle HW"

 ## HW: React AJAX and Forms

 - Complete videos 40 - 48.
-- Commit message should be "Monday HW"
+- Commit message should be "React forms HW"